Building electronic medical records systems with Blockchain integration

 - Automatic confirmation of each new change in a patient record by several participants in the system;

 - Maintaining of a permanent history of changes in patient’s card;

 Another important requirement was to ensure the ability to easily connect third-party systems so that each organisation can work in their current systems, having access to up-to-date patient information.

-That is our system must be based on a distributed database, providing access to all involved organisations.
-As data security is one of the prior issues there, we also needed to ensure the protection of databases from unauthorised access, verification and confirmation of each transaction, without having central regulatory authorities and a central database “master” copy (decentralisation).
+That is our system must be based on a distributed database, providing access to all involved organizations.
+As data security is one of the prior issues there, we also needed to ensure the protection of databases from unauthorized access, verification and confirmation of each transaction, without having central regulatory authorities and a central database “master” copy (decentralization).

 Bitcoin is a good example of distributed database suitable for all above-listed requirements.
 Bitcoin is a payment system and electronic currency, that doesn’t use central servers and intermediaries.
 And it is Blockchain technology that helps to achieve effective functioning of the entire system and can be successfully applied in other spheres, as this project demonstrates.